upobir/upobir.github.io/README.md

 - The server will start in localhost port `1313` to customize, use `-p <port>`.
 - To build draft pages too, use `-D`

-To create new post, run `hugo new posts/<url>.md`.
+To create new post, run `hugo new content posts/<url>.md`.
 Note the `draft = true` will be in the default created page, remember to erase it when merging to main branch.